BlockedBySafetySettings

 Frequently Asked Questions

-Q: Can I disable Gemini's safety filters entirely?
+Q: Can I completely disable Gemini's safety settings?